How do I start saving for a house?

 How much should I save?

 If you cannot afford to make large repayments each month saving for a larger deposit will make your monthly repayments lower.
-Even if you can afford higher monthly payments, you may want to save for a larger deposit to give you access to the .
+Even if you can afford higher monthly payments, you may want to save for a larger deposit to give you access to better mortgage rates.

 When should I start?

 The bigger your deposit the lower risk you are to lenders.
 This means your mortgage application is more likely to be accepted.
-A higher deposit will also give you greater access to .
+A higher deposit will also give you greater access to better mortgage rates or loan terms.
 It’s therefore a good idea to start saving as soon as possible.

-The key to saving a larger deposit is to prioritise saving for your home as early as you can.
+The key to saving a larger deposit is prioritising saving for your home as early as possible.
 The sooner you start planning the sooner you can start looking for your new home.

-As soon as you can, set yourself a saving goal and start setting money aside.
-It's a good idea to put money into your savings as soon as you are paid each month.
+As soon as you can, set a savings goal and start saving.
+It's a good idea to deposit money into your savings as soon as you're paid each month.
 If you never see the money you are less likely to miss it!

 Where do I put my savings?

-Where you put your savings can make a difference to how much you are able to save.
-Look for savings accounts with higher interest but watch out for terms and conditions that restrict your access to the funds.
+Where you put your savings can impact how much you are able to save.
+Look for savings accounts with higher interest, but watch out for terms and conditions that restrict your access to the funds.

 Regular savings accounts often have high interest rates.
 If you are saving for a short amount of time these can be the best place to put your money.
 You are typically required to pay a set amount of money every month for a 12-month term.
 You usually cannot withdraw your money until the 12 months are up.

-The government used to run a Help to Buy savings scheme but it is now closed (as of 2019).
+The government used to run a Help to Buy savings scheme, but it closed in 2023.

-Saving money for a house can be a daunting task but by prioritising your savings and making a realistic plan you can get yourself access to the
+Saving money for a house can be a daunting task, but by prioritising your savings and making a realistic plan, you can gain access to the home you desire.